hedrergudene/asr-sd-pipeline/README.md

 ## Quickstart

-Once the environment has been created, permissions for service account have been granted and you filled the configuration file with your own data, the fastest way to run AML pipelines is by opening a terminal and launching `azureml_pipeline.py` script, using as parameter the configuration file path.
+Once the environment has been created, permissions for service account have been granted and you filled the configuration file with your own data, the fastest way to run AML pipelines is by opening a terminal and launching `asr_msdd_inference_pipeline.py` script, using as parameter the configuration file path.

-## Call for contributions

-Despite including and end-to-end solution to model design in AML, the following additional features are expected to be developed:

-- [X] Adapt `build_MLTable` function in pipeline job script to replicate Data Asset config file (done by @demstalferez).
-- [ ] Make preprocessing flexible enough to ingest categorical features, and either perform label or one-hot encoding.
-- [ ] `RAPIDS` integration to train ML models using GPU.
-- [ ] Inference endpoint creation.
-- [ ] User-friendly app development.
-- [ ] Live application by using a real IoT device.

 ## License